 What Qualifies As A Felony DUI?

-Driving under the influence of drugs or alcohol is illegal in California under Vehicle Code Section 23153.
-Under California drunk driving law, the prosecution must prove that the driver's actions directly harmed another person.
+California's Vehicle Code Section 23153 says that it is against the law to drive while high on drugs or alcohol.
+Under California's drunk driving law, the prosecution must prove that the driver's actions directly harmed another person.

 In the following cases, prosecutors may accuse a suspect of felony DUI: